Find Affordable College Courses

 Read full report on Legal Professions at South Texas College of Law

-The excellent programs at The University of Texas at Austin helped the school earn the #5 place on this year’s ranking of the best legal professions schools in Texas.
-Located in the large city of Austin, UT Austin is a public college with a very large student population.
+A rank of #5 on this year’s list means The University of Texas at Austin is a great place for legal professions students.
+Located in the large city of Austin, UT Austin is a public school with a fairly large student population.

 On average, legal professions graduates from UT Austin take out $19,500 in student loans while working on their degree.